Top 8 Languages for E-commerce purposes: Boosting Global Reach Through Effective Translation

 The next step in positioning your website on a new market is the translation of metatags.
 These are the elements visible first in the search results.
 They must be adapted to the prepared phrases, and sometimes it is necessary to edit them.
 Auxiliary phrases that the translator can use will be helpful in this case.

 So if you want to increase profits in your e-shop, entering new markets is a good idea.
 By translating your shop into the 8 languages mentioned above, you are able to reach 80% of online buyers with your offer.
-This is a great opportunity for growth, but you need to invest in high-quality translations tailored to your local audience.
+This is a great opportunity for ecommerce growth and to expand your online customer base, but you need to invest in high-quality translations tailored to your local audience.

 It is necessary to translate all content in the shop, but you should specifically focus on product/service descriptions, the homepage, as well as the “About us” or “Contact” sections.
 Remember to translate all messages that may be displayed to the user and make it easier for him/her to go through the purchasing process.